Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Inference Using Noisy Estimates

 where for $\gamma=0$ the right hand side means $[\log(E_1^* )-\log(l)]/[\log(E_1^*+ \dots + E_{q+1}^*)- \log(E_1^*) ]$.
 In addition, if $F$ satisfies assumption \ref{assumption:EV} with $\gamma<0$, then $F^{-1}(1)<\infty$ and we may set $l=0$ in eq. \eqref{equation:feasibleEVT:-q}.

 \end{theorem}

 Theorem \ref{theorem:feasibleEVT} allows us to conduct inference on extreme quantiles with no knowledge of the value of $\gamma$.
 The left hand side of eq. \eqref{equation:feasibleEVT:-q} does not depend on $\gamma$; this statistic is the basis of our inference procedures.
-While the right hand side limit distribution of eq. \eqref{equation:feasibleEVT:-q} is non-pivotal and does depend on $\gamma$, we show below how the critical values can be consistently estimated by subsampling without estimating $\gamma$ (while $\gamma$ may be estimated consistently in our setting, we recommend against it unless $N$ is fairly large, see remark \ref{remark:gammaEstimation} below).
+While the right hand side limit distribution of eq. \eqref{equation:feasibleEVT:-q} is non-pivotal and does depend on $\gamma$, we show below how the critical values can be consistently estimated either by subsampling without estimating $\gamma$ (theorem \ref{theorem:subsampling}) or by plugging in a consistent estimator for $\gamma$ (remarks \ref{remark:gammaEstimation}-\ref{remark:critical-values-simulation}).

 We show how to construct confidence intervals, estimators and hypothesis tests for extreme quantiles based on theorem \ref{theorem:feasibleEVT} with a series of examples. \begin{example}[Location-scale equivariant confidence interval for 95th percentile]